gingerpayments/python-libmt94x/COMPATIBILITY.rst

 Examples we have:

-1. ``ibp-ing-provided-example.txt`` is an example document provided by ING
+1. ``ibp-unstructured-ing-provided-example.txt`` is an example unstructured document provided by ING

 Importing in accounting software